swiftlang/swift-org-website/documentation-workgroup/index.md

 The Documentation Workgroup will:

-* Define and prioritize efforts that address the documentation needs of the Swift community
+* Define and prioritize efforts that address the documentation needs of the Swift community.
-* Actively guide development for documentation tooling such as Swift-DocC
+* Actively guide development for documentation tooling such as Swift-DocC.
-* Define processes that govern contributions to Swift’s documentation experience
+* Define processes that govern contributions to Swift’s documentation experience.
-* Channel feedback to Swift Core Team about the needs of the Swift community
+* Channel feedback to Swift Core Team about the needs of the Swift community.

 The current Documentation Workgroup consists of the following people: